Blencathra Hike

 Blencathra image

 The image below is of the top hiking car park on the west side of Blencathra, up past the Horse & Farrier Inn in Thelkeld, follow the signs for Blease Road and Blencathra.
-This park is just past the Blencathra Centre.

 The car park here is about 900ft above sea level, so about 1900ft to the summit.
 That is the trail leading from the car park that winds back to the left and up the west side.